A Day in the Life of a Parent

 - Receiving a schedule of classes daily and weekly

 - Learning along with students

-- Learning coaches can help teach each child in a way best-suited for his or her
+- Teaching each child in a way best-suited for his or her learning style

 Crystal, Dauphin County

 PA Virtual Parent since 2014

 Students enrolled: Sylas, Second Grade, Shane, Fourth Grade, & Cassandra, Sixth Grade